University of Minnesota to lead $9.7 million NIH grant to improve hearing restoration

 New research could improve hearing for deaf people who cannot sufficiently benefit from traditional treatment

-MINNEAPOLIS / ST. PAUL (03/19/2019) — The University of Minnesota announced today that it will lead a $9.7 million grant over the next five years from the National Institutes for Health (NIH) BRAIN Initiative to develop a new implantable device and surgical procedure with the goal of restoring more natural hearing to people who are deaf or severely hard-of-hearing.
+MINNEAPOLIS / ST. PAUL (03/19/2019) — The University of Minnesota announced today that it will lead a $9.7 million grant over the next five years from the National Institutes of Health (NIH) BRAIN Initiative to develop a new implantable device and surgical procedure with the goal of restoring more natural hearing to people who are deaf or severely hard-of-hearing.

 The international team is made up of engineers, scientists, surgeons, and medical researchers from three countries that span three universities.
 The team also includes researchers from two medical device companies.

 Since the mid-1980s, the cochlear implant has been used to treat deafness.
 The device consists of an electrode array that is implanted in the bony, snail-shaped structure in the ear, called the cochlea, to stimulate the auditory nerve that projects to the brain.
 According to the National Institutes on Deafness and Other Communication Disorders, the number of people who use cochlear implants keeps growing.
 More than 324,200 people across the world have cochlear implants.
 In the United States, more than 96,000 people have cochlear implants, which includes about 38,000 children.

 Cochlear implants have been proven to be an effective treatment option in many people with hearing loss caused by a lesion or disease of the inner ear or the auditory nerve.
 However, certain individuals cannot benefit from a cochlear implant due to specific anatomical variations in the cochlea that limits the ability to implant the device or sufficiently activate the auditory nerve.
 In addition, cochlear implants are positioned within the cochlea and transmit electrical current across the bony cochlear wall to reach the auditory nerve.
 Not all of the intended current reaches the auditory nerve in a focused manner.